onfido/onfido-android-sdk/README.md

 ### 2. Creating a check

-You will need to create an *express* check by making a request to the [create check endpoint](https://documentation.onfido.com/#create-check), using the applicant id available from the SDK [callbacks](#handling-callbacks).
+You will need to create an *express* check by making a request to the [create check endpoint](https://documentation.onfido.com/#create-check), using the applicant id.
 If you are just verifying a document, you only have to include a [document report](https://documentation.onfido.com/#document-report) as part of the check.
 On the other hand, if you are verify a document and a face photo, you will also have to include a [facial similarity report](https://documentation.onfido.com/#facial-similarity).

 ```shell
 $ curl https://api.onfido.com/v2/applicants/YOUR_APPLICANT_ID/checks \